Gray135/customer-engagement-strategy/README.md

 # How to Read this Repo
 - **Start here:** Scroll to the [Dashboard Preview](#dashboard-preview) to see the Power BI visuals.
-- **Excel logic:** Early engagement logic and "Next Best Action" tables live in the `excel/` folder.
+- **[Excel prototype](excel/):** Early exploration of customer engagement patterns and the “Next Best Action” framework, illustrated through screenshots.
 - **SQL views:** Scalable data prep for BI lives in the `sql-views/` folder.
 - **Access the Dashboard:** `dashboard/customer_engagement_strategy.pbix` (click the file in GitHub, then click "Raw" to download).
 - **Quick skim:** This README explains the business goal, visuals, and insights.